LnL7/nix-darwin/README.md

 darwin-rebuild changelog
 ```

-> NOTE: If you are using nix as a daemon service the channel for that will be owned by root.
+> NOTE: If you are using Nix as a daemon service the channel for that will be owned by root.
 > Use `sudo -i nix-channel --update darwin` instead.

 ## Uninstalling